grscheller/scheller-linux-archive/grokScala/README.md

 as possible.

 Code blocks are not "first class objects" in the functional programming sense.
 They are just "thunks."
 When you put the λ-function at the end, you are returning a "first class object" from the thunk.
-Thus, `dog` is not the "codeblock" but just the returned lambda,
+Thus, `dog` is not the "codeblock" but just the returned lambda.

 If the execution of the codeblock were expensive, a useful technique would be to define it as a `lazy val'.